 He co-hosts the critically acclaimed Speculate! (speculatesf.com), an actual play podcast in its 11th year.
 He is a member of the Gen Con Writers' Symposium and co-coordinator of the Origins Library, and he regularly presents work at national and international conventions.

-Wilson is the author of numerous articles and book chapters on a variety of academic subjects.
-He is also the lead singer and trumpet player for the progressive rock band The Road (thebandtheroad.com), which recently released its third album, Five Years Later.
-Finally, under the moniker Arvan Eleron, he hosts a successful Twitch channel focused on story and narrative, with many ongoing TTRPG campaigns, featuring authors from Amal El-Mohtar to Cat Rambo to Carlos Hernandez (whom he first met at Readercon!) as regular players.
+Wilson has written numerous articles and book chapters on a variety of academic subjects.
+He is the lead singer and trumpet player for the progressive rock band The Road (thebandtheroad.com), currently working on its fourth album.
+Finally, under the moniker Arvan Eleron, he hosts a successful Twitch channel focused on narrative, with many TTRPG campaigns featuring authors like Amal El-Mohtar, Cat Rambo, Carlos Hernandez (whom he first met at Readercon!), and others.

 He lives with his wife (Clea), daughter (Senavene), and son (Calen)—both children named at his wife's urging for characters in The Third Sign, for which he believes they have forgiven him—in southern Connecticut, in a former sea captain's 200-year-old home.
 His virtual home is gregoryawilson.com.